knokko/vk-boiler/docs/methods.md

 The limitation of `HomogeneousDescriptorPool` is that it supports only 1 descriptor set layout.
-If you want to allocate descriptor sets from different layouts from the same pool, you can use `boiler.descriptors.allocate(vkDescriptorPool, name, vkDescriptorSetLayouts...)` instead.
+If you want to allocate descriptor sets from different layouts from the same pool, you can use `SharedDescriptorPool` instead.

+Alternatively, you can use the 'raw' `boiler.descriptors.allocate(vkDescriptorPool, name, vkDescriptorSetLayouts...)`.

 ### Banks
 Descriptor 'banks' are wrapped descriptor pools from which